 Bosnia & Herzegovina and Qatar are both capable of changing the feel of a single match, but over three rounds this still projects as Canada's group, with Switzerland best placed to come through behind them.

 Group C is stronger than the label might suggest.
-Brazil are still the first-place pick, but Morocco look like the most convincing side to take second because they can keep games compact and rarely need a match to become wild before they look competitive.
+Brazil are still the first-place pick, but Morocco have already strengthened the second-place case by beating Scotland 1-0 and moving to four points.

-Scotland and Haiti can both make life awkward, which is exactly why this section deserves more respect than a quick bracket glance gives it.
-Brazil should still get out cleanly.
-The real tension is behind them.
+Scotland and Haiti both made life awkward, which is exactly why this section deserved more respect than a quick bracket glance gave it.
+Brazil's 3-0 wins over Haiti and Scotland made the final table a Brazil-Morocco breakaway.

 SoFi Stadium interior before a World Cup 2026 matchday.